saksham117/Major_Project_Digital_Board/README.md

 ## ⭐ Feature Request

 - Feel free to [Open an issue](https://github.com/saksham117/digitalBoard/issues) on GitHub to request any additional features you might need for your use case.
-- Connect with me on [LinkedIn](https://www.linkedin.com/in/saksham-basandrai117/).
-I'd love ❤️️ to hear from you.